 Consider a scenario in which one team builds, a second team validates, a third team documents, and a fourth team delivers.
 Even if all of these teams are agile, system improvement will not necessarily occur if the teams look only at their own internal processes, ignoring the flow of the value chain as a whole and the dependencies and relationships between them.

-This is where the Flight Levels come to light: a model for thinking about communication and alignment of the organization to get the right team to develop the right product at the right time, promoting improvements at different levels of the organization, and generating real optimization in the value stream.
+Here’s where the Flight Levels come in.
+It is a model for thinking about the organization’s communication and alignment.
+Its goal is to get the right team to develop the right product at the right time, promoting improvements at different levels of the organization, and generating real optimization in the value stream.

-The Flight Levels model has 3 levels, described below:
+The Flight Levels model is comprised of three flight levels, as described below:

-- Flight Level 1: the lowest flight level, looking at the operation, focusing on the product and/or service development team.
-Level 1 teams perform 4 key activities: view their work, limit WIP, routinely seek and integrate feedback, and promote identified local improvements.
+The lowest Flight Level, focusing on operation and highlighting product and/or services development teams.
+Squads at level 1 carry out four fundamental activities: visualize their work, limit WIP, seek and integrate feedback routinely, and promote identified local improvements.

-Although the model is simple, there are many elements to consider.
-While management involvement and commitment is challenging, using this thinking model leads to significant and profound cultural change, with incredible mid- and long-term results leading the company to truly apply the much desired Business Agility.
+Despite the simplicity, there are many elements to take into account.
+Although the involvement and commitment of management is a challenge, the use of this model of thought leads to an essential and profound cultural change.
+Such an achievement yields incredible medium and long-term results, which leads the company to genuinely applying the much desired Business Agility.